-The process of how to become a family nurse practitioner may seem obscure, but it entails several simple but essential steps.
+The process of how to become a family nurse practitioner involves several simple but essential steps.
 Someone wishing to become a nurse practitioner must:

 - Obtain a license as an RN in their state.
 Candidates must apply to their state licensing agency to take their licensing exam.
 All 50 states have the same standard for passing the licensing exam.

-- Achieve a Master of Science in Nursing (MSN) in an accredited program with a focus preparing graduates for national certification as family nurse practitioners.
+- Earn a Master of Science in Nursing (MSN) in an accredited program with a focus on preparing graduates for national certification as family nurse practitioners.
 Gaining an MSN will involve both classroom education and clinical hours working with patients.

 - Pass a national certification exam.
 Common certifications for nurse practitioners include the American Nurses Credentialing Center (ANCC) certification and the American Academy of Nurse Practitioners (AANP) certification.

-- Finally, when certification is achieved, candidates must apply for their FNP license in their state, the final step in how to become a family nurse practitioner.
+- Finally, when certification is achieved, candidates must apply for their FNP license in their state, the final step to becoming a family nurse practitioner.